 Continue along the coast path where, depending on the season, you’ll see an array of flora: in spring the banks are a colourful display of sea campion and thrift; and in summer it’s full of yellow gorse and purple bell heather.
 On this section of the coast path keep an eye out for Baggy Point’s locals, the hardy black-fleeced Hebridean sheep who are employed by the National Trust to keep the cliff tops free from gorse.
 Follow the coastal path as it gently descends along the exposed cliff to a wooden gate where you’ll find a memorial plaque to Henry Williamson, the author of Tarka the Otter, who lived in the area at different times throughout his life – shortly after the gate steps off to your left lead to a wildlife pond.
 The final stretch back to the car park follows a level path with views across Croyde Bay.
 The significant landmarks on the closing section of this walk are the large modernist Baggy House on your left and shortly afterwards a lichen-covered bone from a whale that was washed up on Croyde Beach in 1915.
 Now all that’s left to finish off this walk is a well-deserved cream tea at the Sandleigh Tea Rooms next to the car park.

-Founder of the Slow Adventure Company, an independent travel company that crafts slow-paced, human-powered adventures for folk who prefer to unhurriedly explore the great outdoors.
+Founder of the Slow Adventure Company an independent adventure travel company that crafts slow-paced, human-powered adventures for folk who prefer to unhurriedly explore the great outdoors.